 \subsubsection{Part 2 Summary}

-We described how difficult it is to obtain reliable causal effect size estimates, and we have also demonstrated how a failure to consider the causal structure may yield biased, meaningless effect sizes, regardless of whether the researcher adopts a predictive or causal approach.
+We described how difficult it is to obtain reliable causal effect size estimates, and we have also demonstrated how a failure to consider the causal structure may yield biased, meaningless effect sizes, regardless of whether the researcher adopts a predictive or causal approach, and regardless of sample-size or replicability.
 We provided one example of a causal inference technique known as backdoor adjustment, as a way to identify the causal effect of interest.
 Doing so enabled us to simplify the analytical problem from one of estimating all path coefficients in a complex graph, to one of estimating a specific effect by identifying variables from an adjustment set.
-In practice, identifying these backdoor variables represents a significant challenge, because it requires sufficient causal knowledge.
+In practice, identifying these backdoor variables is non-trivial, because it requires sufficient causal knowledge.
 Causal inference rests on a number of strong assumptions, perhaps the strongest of all being that of ignorability: That there are no unobserved confounders.
 Finally, researchers must also consider the functional form used to represent the causal dependencies between the variables.
 As such, problems with identifiability, ignorability, misspecification due to incorrect structure, and misspecification due to limited functional form have the potential to compound each other.